sg-crest A Singapore Government Agency Website

 Jurisdiction: what the courts can hear

-The courts within the FJC deal with the following types of cases:
+The courts that form the FJC deal with the following types of cases:

 Family Courts